hackclub/hackclub/workshops/backjack/README.md

          getline(cin,player1);
 		 start_The_Game();
        }
-       /* Definition Section: this section will be used to Give definition to all the Declare function*/
+       /* Definition Section: this section will be used to Define all the Declare function*/

      void start_The_Game(){
         cout << "\n           Blackjack Game      \n";